The 1099-C Tax Trap

 Example: Total liabilities: $120,000.
 Total assets: $80,000.
 You are insolvent by $40,000.
 If $15,000 of credit card debt is forgiven, you can exclude the entire $15,000 because your insolvency ($40,000) exceeds the cancelled amount ($15,000).

 To claim the insolvency exception, you must file IRS Form 982 (Reduction of Tax Attributes Due to Discharge of Indebtedness) with your tax return.
-Check Box 1b and attach a worksheet showing your assets and liabilities.
+Check Box 1b and enter the excluded amount on Line 2.
+Attach a worksheet showing your assets and liabilities as of the date immediately before the cancellation.

 Exception 2: Bankruptcy Discharge